RackPing/api_client_samples/README.md

 See the README in each folder above for language-specific installation notes.

+Click on the Docker folder above if you prefer a pre-configured container, instead of installing packages on your machine.

 ## Getting Started

 * [Create a FREE RackPing monitoring account!](https://www.rackping.com/cgi-bin/signup.cgi) (Ctrl-click or Cmd-click link to signup in new tab)